 Step 1: Check the resin’s expiration date

 Expired resin can produce surface finish print failures such as ragging and rashing.
-The typical shelf life for Formlabs resins is one year in the cartridge and 3-6 months in the resin tank.
+The typical shelf life for Formlabs resins is one year in the cartridge.
+Learn more about resin lifetime and storage.

 Step 2: Check the resin tank